 You know what?
-Creative writing courses have a lot in common with asylum seekers.
-They continue to pop up everywhere.
-Now I’ll readily admit to not knowing too much about world politics, but what I do know about creative writing courses is that most of them are a complete waste of time and a huge drain on your hard earned finances.
-Indeed if they were a requisite to embarking on a great writing career then they would surely have been around to launch the stellar careers of Steinbeck, Sinclair, Chaucer, Shakespeare, Wilde, Dickens et al and all of the other writing stars that light up the literary firmament.
+Creative writing courses are the asylum seekers of the literary world.
+They pop up everywhere.
+Now I’ll readily admit to not knowing too much about world politics, but what I do know about creative writing courses is that majority of them are a complete waste of time, and a huge drain on your hard earned finances.
+Indeed if they were a requisite to becoming a successful novelist they would surely have been around to launch the stellar careers of Steinbeck, Salinger, Chaucer, Shakespeare, Wilde, Dickens even JKR, and all of the other writing stars that light up the literary firmament.
 Years ago the great American author Upton Sinclair opined that a creative writing course was akin to attending a cookery class to learn how to change the oil in your car.
+Indeed.

-Now I don’t blame the plethora of Universities, colleges and other establishments that quickly set up these courses in order to fleece the unsuspecting Ernest Hemmingway’s and JK Rowling’s, but literature has been flourishing and blossoming for hundreds of years without them.
-And I would go so far to suggest that if racing hamsters led to a fruitful career you can bet your life that the nation’s universities would be falling over themselves to offer a BA in it?
+Now I don’t blame the plethora of Universities, colleges and other private quick profit seeking establishments that set up these courses in order to fleece the unsuspecting Ernest Hemmingway’s and Lee Child’s, but literature flourished and blossomed for hundreds of years without them.
+And I would go so far as to suggest that if racing hamsters led to a fruitful career you can bet your testicles that the nation’s universities would be falling over themselves to offer a BA in it?

-Personally I blame the students who are swayed by the alluring blurb of how to become a writer.
+Personally I blame the public who are swayed by the alluring blurb of how to become a writer.
 Convinced by the small print baloney that creative writing is a skill which can only be taught.
-Nowadays the promise offered by these courses is selling hope.
-All you need to do is find the requisite thousands it will cost you to enroll.
-But teaching someone the skill to make a story go from simple sentences to a story that will enthrall and captivate the reader isn’t something which can be taught no more than you could teach Lionel Messi to do a rabona.
-It reminds me of those fitness magazines where you see some photograph of a fat bloke, and then the picture of him six weeks later looking like a rippling brick shithouse.
-It’s all nonsense of course because believe me it ain’t possible.
+Nowadays the promise offered by these courses is the selling of hope, most of it false.
+All you need to do is find the prerequisite thousands it will cost you to enroll.
+But teaching someone the skill to make a story go from simple sentences to one which will enthrall and captivate the reader isn’t something which can be taught no more than you could teach Lionel Messi to do a rabona.
+It reminds me of those fitness magazines where you see some photograph of a fat bloke, and then the picture of him six weeks later looking like a rippling, brick shithouse.
+It’s all nonsense of course because believe me, it ain’t possible.

 14th September 2016.